-After your surgery you will go home with a bulb drain in place.
+After your surgery, you will go home with a bulb drain in place.
 The drain will remove fluid that builds up under your wound to promote healing.
 The drain generally does not cause pain.
 Attach the reservoir (using the plastic strap) to your bra or shirt, usually with a safety pin.
 Do not disconnect, kink, or puncture the tubing that is connected to the reservoir.
 You will notice the amount of drainage decreasing over time.
 The color of the drainage will also lighten over time.

-1. Clean the area where the drain tubing enters your body and change the gauze daily for the first 3 days after surgery.
-Clean the insertion site using cotton-tipped swabs and a solution of 1⁄2 water and 1⁄2 peroxide.

-- 2. Apply a clean drain sponge around the insertion site daily.
+- For the first 3 days, clean the area where the drain tubing enters your body and change the gauze.
+Clean the insertion site using cotton-tipped swabs and a solution of 1/2 water and 1/2 peroxide. - 2.
+Apply a clean drain sponge around the insertion site daily.
 You may change it more often if it becomes heavily soiled. - 3.
-After 2 days (48 hours) you may shower or gently wash the area where the drain tubing enters your body.
-You may use non-perfumed soaps (Ivory or Neutrogena). - 4.
-Always pat dry, never rub. - 5.
-Reapply gauze after cleansing. - 6.
-Continue wearing your bra while the drain is in place.
+After two days you may shower or gently wash the area where the drain tubing enters your body. - 4.
+You may use non-perfumed soaps (Ivory or Neutrogena). - 5.
+Always pat dry, never rub. - 6.
+Reapply gauze after cleansing. - 7.
+Women should continue to wear their bra.